 - Try not to broadcast the fact you are going away on social media networks.
 Remember anyone can see that information.

 - Be careful who you tell in general, if you take a taxi to the airport don't mention how long you are away for or share details of where your keys are etc.

 - Make sure your home and its contents are insured.

-For more crime prevention tips and advice on how to make your home secure visit your local police force website or speak to your Community Support Officer.
+For more crime prevention tips and advice on how to make your home secure visit the Police website, or speak to your Community Support Officer.
 In an emergency, always dial 999.